 Shaking hands should be done firmly but without being rude.
 Too gentle a greeting, even from a woman, doesn’t leave a good impression.

-It isn’t in good taste to kiss whenever you greet someone you don’t know, just offer your hand and introduce yourself clearly pronounced her name.
+It isn’t in good taste to kiss whenever you greet someone you don’t know, just offer your hand and introduce yourself pronouncing her name.

 Under any circumstances, you should always greet, as this attitude has a positive effect and will make those who receive it feel good.